Skip to content

 | Gardening

 Mushrooms on pizza do not excite me.
 And happening upon a mushroom when I’d much rather find a fried sweet potato or cauliflower in my tempura is always unwelcome.
 But one Portobello burger can go a long way.
-Next thing you know, you are looking at seed catalogs from Maine and ordering what is known […]
+Next thing you know, you are looking at seed catalogs and ordering what is known in shiitake farmer’s language […]

 Read More »